swiftly-solution/documentation/docgen/output/events/gameevents/onbeginnewmatch.md

 ---

 # OnBeginNewMatch
-This event is triggered when Fired when a match ends or is restarted
+This event is triggered when begin_new_match is triggered.
 ::: tabs
 @tab Lua
 ```lua